A Sequence-to-Sequence Approach to Dialogue State Tracking: Our Approach

 \subsection{Utterance-Schema Attender}

 The utterance-schema attender takes the sequence of utterance embeddings and the set of schema embeddings as input and calculates schema-attended utterance representations and utterance-attended schema representations.
 In this way, information from the utterances and information from the schemas are fused.
-We consider two ways of attention calculation.

-In the first method, we construct an attention matrix, indicating the similarities between utterance embeddings and schema embeddings.
-Given the $i$-th utterance token embedding $d_i$ and $j$-th schema embedding $e_j$, we calculate the similarity as follows,
+First, the attender constructs an attention matrix, indicating the similarities between utterance embeddings and schema embeddings.
+Given the $i$-th utterance token embedding $d_i$ and $j$-th schema embedding $e_j$, it calculates the similarity as follows,

 where $r$, $W_1$, $W_2$ are trainable parameters.